What is neurodivergence?

 Autism may play a role in many types of eating disorders, with current research estimating autism prevalence to be as high as 37% among people with these conditions.1

 ADHD and eating disorders

-Less research exists on the link between eating disorders and ADHD, but recent research has suggested a significant connection.
-For instance, research indicates that people with ADHD are three to six times more likely to develop an eating disorder than the general population.1
+Less research exists on the link between eating disorders and ADHD, but recent studies have suggested a significant connection, with one in particular finding that people with ADHD are three to six times more likely to develop an eating disorder than the general population.1

 Experts theorize that impulsivity and inattention—two hallmark traits of ADHD—may have something to do with the link between certain eating disorders and the attention disorder, since these traits can frequently lead to binging behavior.
 And research seems to support this assertion, with studies showing that childhood impulsivity may predict bulimia nervosa symptom onset in adolescence.3